ssbsukirat/medicine/Gastroenterology/Hepatobiliary/Toxic and Drug-Induced Hepatitis.md

 * Extremely high aminotransferase with low bilirubin is characteristic
 * If history unclear or altered sensorium then can start n-acetylcysteine if biochemical features present
 * Metabolism
     * Acetaminophen is metabolised by phase 2 reaction
-    * P450 CYP2E1
     * Hepatotoxic metabolite N-acetyl-p-benzoquinone-imine (NAPQI)
-    * Detoxification by binding to "hepatoprotective" glutathione to form ***mercapturic acid***
+    * Detoxification by binding to "hepatoprotective" glutathione to form ***mercapturic acid*** leading to renal excretion
-    * Adducts
-	    * in excess NAPQI or low glutathione levels
-	    * covalent binding to nucleophilic macromolecules
-		    * thought to lead to hepatocyte necrosis
-	    * Acetaminophen-protein "adducts"
-	    * measured by HPLC
-	    * maybe markers for acetaminophen toxicity
-* injury accentuated by
-	* alcohol +/- role
-	* phenobarbital
-	* INH
-	* other drugs
-	* starvation